High society hits the streets as prominent Thais join protests

 CORPORATE PROTESTS

-Chitpas is a Democrat spokeswoman and a staunch royalist who last year campaigned in favour of Thailand's harsh lèse majesté laws.
+Chitpas is a Democrat spokeswoman and a staunch royalist who last year campaigned in favor of Thailand's harsh lèse majesté laws.

 When the protests grew violent, with police firing tear gas to stop people over-running government buildings, she worked as a volunteer medic.
 Her Instagram page shows her washing out the eyes of gas-stricken compatriots.